 Dr. Namayandeh's research interests are centered around three primary areas: 1) the formation and transformation of natural nanoparticles, 2) their interaction with contaminants and nutrients in the Earth's surface environment, and 3) how these interactions impact human health.
-He is currently working on identifying toxic metal-containing particulate matter (PM2.5) formed during California wildfires.
-His research also involved solving global and environmental health problems, particularly in low-income countries.
-He is working on two projects in Bangladesh focusing on lead exposure and the formation of toxic metal-bearing particulate matter in coal-fired brick kilns.
+He is currently studying the generation of toxic metals in soils at extremely high temperatures.
+He is also involved in solving global and environmental health problems, particularly in low-income countries.
+He is working on a project in Bangladesh focusing on lead exposure.

 He is also interested to integrate environmental justice into his research.
 He conducts Eco-theater workshops at Stanford, in which participants create performing arts about the social aspects of California wildfires, including the impact on underrepresented groups such as inmate firefighters.

 - Effects of Oxyanion Surface Loading on the Rate and Pathway of Ferrihydrite Transformation ACS EARTH AND SPACE CHEMISTRY 2023

 Oxyanion Surface Complexes Control the Kinetics and Pathway of Ferrihydrite Transformation to Goethite and Hematite.

 Environmental science & technology